kevinniland/MD5-message-digest-algorithm/overview.md

 * Download the project or clone the repository using `git clone https://github.com/kevinniland97/Calculation-of-the-MD5-hash-digest-of-an-input`.
 * Navigate to the project directory and set your working directory to the `md5` directory: `../Calculation-of-the-MD5-hash-digest-of-an-input/md5 $`.
 * A compiled version of the program is already provided.
 If you want to compile the program yourself, use the command `gcc -o md5 .\md5.c`.
 * Once compiled, simply enter the name of the compiled program on the command line to run it: `.\md5`.
-You can also gain extra information on the program by including the following command line arguments when running the compiled program:
+You can also gain extra information on the program by including the following command line arguments when running the compiled program.
+Each command can be ran by entering in the shorthand of the command, shown below:
-   * `.\md5 --help` - This will display information on how to run the program, and display all command line arguments the user can specify.
+   * `.\md5 --help \ --h` - This will display information on how to run the program, and display all command line arguments the user can specify.
-   * `.\md5 --test` - This will allow you to test the hash of a file to see if it's correct.
+   * `.\md5 --test \ --t` - This will allow you to test the hash of a file to see if it's correct.
-   * `.\md5 --test-suites` - This will display all messages and their accompanying hash value to the screen.
+   * `.\md5 --test-suites \ --t-s` - This will display all messages and their accompanying hash value to the screen.
-   * `.\md5 --version` - This will display the current version of program.
+   * `.\md5 --version \ --v` - This will display the current version of program.
-   * `.\md5 --file` - This will allow you to hash a file from the command line.
+   * `.\md5 --file \ --f` - This will allow you to hash a file from the command line.
-   * `.\md5 --string` - This will allow you to hash a string from the command line.
+   * `.\md5 --string --s` - This will allow you to hash a string from the command line.
-   * `.\md5 --print-file` - This will display the contents of file.
+   * `.\md5 --print-file \ --p-f` - This will display the contents of file.
 * Once ran, the user will be presented with a menu.
 They have the option of specifying a file to hash (starter files are located in the `files` directory), specifying a string to hash, or to exit the program.
    1. To hash a file, choose option 1 and then enter the path to the file (to use one of the files provided, enter `files/name-of-file.txt` when prompted (for example, to hash the file containing the letters of the alphabet, enter `files/alphabet.txt` when prompted).
    2. To hash a string, choose option 2 and enter a string (currently only supports entering one word, not a sentence).
 This string will